 Thus we find these professional preachers or priests represent the institutions that pay them - not God.
 They must play politics with their institution's hierarchy in order to retain their positions and their salaries.

-This is one of the reasons Jesus railed against the pharisees and chief priests of the Jewish synagogues during his times.
+This is one of the reasons Jesus railed against the Pharisees and chief priests of the temples during his times.
 They had become professional preachers.
 They were receiving compensation for their services.
 They had become politically entrenched.
 They were not representing God.
 They were not serving humanity.
 They were representing those political institutions.
 And many were also serving their desires for authority and recognition - as Jesus pointed out.

 It is love for God that God's representative teaches us.
 Why?
 Because God's representative speaks on behalf of God.
 God wants us to return to Him.
 God wants us to return to our lost loving relationship with Him.
 God wants us back: should we decide we want to come back to Him.
 This is why Jesus' most important teaching is - quoted from Moses' teachings and taught by every one of God's true representatives: